ggonnella/textformats/manuals/TFSL_syntax.md

 element, multiple `composed_of` definitions (with and without the said middle element) can be combined using a `one_of` definition (such as in `cof3` below).

+If the elements of a `combined_of` are other combined of, a nested dictionary will be the decoded value.
+In this case it is possible to set the `combine_nested` option to true.
+This allows to reduce dictionary nesting, by combining keys of the child dictionary to the parent key, using a dot as separator.
+E.g. imagine that the element `a` is a dictionary, with elements `b` and `c`.
+If the option is used, then the main dictionary can use the keys `a.b` and `a.c` to represent those values.
+The decoding will result in a dictionary with those combined keys, the encoding accepts both the nested version and the combined keys.
+Of course if `combined_of` is used, no key shall contain a dot.

 If in the string representation, the elements of the list are separated by a constant string, this can be specified in the definition.
 If the separator string is never contained in the elements (not even escaped), with